Insights

 FREQUENTLY ASKED QUESTIONS ABOUT SWIMMING WITH MANATEES

-• We require a 7 day notice on cancellations in order to receive a refund.
-This will ensure that we can rebook your seat since our policy is to only allow 12 persons per trip.
+• We require a 7-day notice on cancellations to receive a refund.
+This will help us to ensure we will be able to rebook your seats.

-• Here are driving directions to the Nature Coast and Crystal River, Florida.
-Directions Driving times are: 1.5-2 hours from Orlando, Tampa, Gainesville; 3 hours from Jacksonville; 3 hours from Sarasota; 3.5 hours from Tallahassee; 6 hours from Miami.
+• Driving times are: 1.5-2 hours from Orlando, Tampa, Gainesville; 3 hours from Jacksonville; 3 hours from Sarasota; 3.5 hours from Tallahassee; 6 hours from Miami.

-• I’ve never snorkeled before.
-Your captain or mate will assist you in the water.
+• It is best to practice before your tour.
+If you are not able to do so, your Captain or Divemaster will assist you in the water.
 For most it only takes a few minutes to become accustomed to snorkeling.

 Fun Manatee Facts And Information